George R. Patterson

-George Robert Patterson (November 9, 1863 – March 21, 1906) was a Republican member of the U.S. House of Representatives from Pennsylvania.
+George Robert Patterson (November 9, 1863 – March 21, 1906) was an American businessman and politician who served three terms as a Republican member of the U.S. House of Representatives from Pennsylvania from 1901 until his death in 1906.

+Biography

 George R. Patterson was born in Lewistown, Pennsylvania.
 He attended the Lewistown Academy, and was engaged in mercantile pursuits in 1880.
 He moved to Ashland, Pennsylvania, in 1886 and engaged in the wholesale grain and feed business.

+Convention delegate

 He was a delegate to the Republican National Convention in 1900 and 1904.

+Congress

-Patterson was elected as a Republican to the Fifty-seventh, Fifty-eighth, and Fifty-ninth Congresses and served until his death in Washington, D.C.
+Patterson was elected as a Republican to the Fifty-seventh, Fifty-eighth, and Fifty-ninth Congresses and served until his death in Washington, D.C. on March 21, 1906.

 Interment in Citizens’ Cemetery in Ashland.